A year inside the world of Studio Ghibli.

 “…is hard even for him [Miyazaki]?“

-The documentary is often reflective as Miyazaki ruminates on the studio’s origins, his life-long friendships and saying his goodbyes to those of whom are respectfully silent as Miyazaki’s thanks them for their hard work.
+The documentary is often reflective as Miyazaki ruminates on the studio’s origins, his life-long friendships and saying his goodbyes to those of whom are respectfully silent as Miyazaki’s thanks each animator individually or their hard work.
 The Kingdom of Dreams and Madness is, after all, a documentary about endings.
 The future is clear, however, that on a cloudy day, in the moments before the press conference where Miyazaki will announce his retirement, Miyazaki looks out of a window and philosophically states:

 “See him watering his plants?
 He has no idea we are watching him.
 See that house with the ivy on it?
 From that rooftop what if you leaped onto the next rooftop, dashed over to that blue-green wall, jumped up and climbed a pipe, race across the roof and jumped to the next?
 You can in animation.
 If you can walk the cable, you can see the other side.
 When you look from above, so many things reveal themselves to you.
 Maybe race along the concrete wall and suddenly, there in your humdrum town is a magical movie.”